45an/Team-Koala---Bank-Application/README.md

   ## 📑 The BankAccounts class represents a bank account with the following properties:

-     user_id - An integer representing the ID of the user associated with the bank account.
+     - user_id - An integer representing the ID of the user associated with the bank account.

-     id - An integer representing the ID of the bank account.
+     - id - An integer representing the ID of the bank account.

-     name - A string representing the name of the bank account.
+     - name - A string representing the name of the bank account.

-     balance - A decimal representing the current balance of the bank account.
+     - balance - A decimal representing the current balance of the bank account.

-     interest_rate - A double representing the interest rate associated with the bank account.
+     - interest_rate - A double representing the interest rate associated with the bank account.

-     currency_name - A string representing the name of the currency associated with the bank account.
+     - currency_name - A string representing the name of the currency associated with the bank account.

-     currency_exchange_rate - A double representing the exchange rate associated with the currency of the bank account.
+     - currency_exchange_rate - A double representing the exchange rate associated with the currency of the bank account.

-     currency_id - An integer representing the ID of the currency associated with the bank account.
+     - currency_id - An integer representing the ID of the currency associated with the bank account.

-     This class can be used to represent a user's bank account in a banking application.
+      - This Class is used to represent a user's bank account in our bank application.